-5: Irrigation System Efficiency Improvement - The Pathfinder Irrigation District funded two water saving projects in the CREP delivery area in 2020.
+5: Irrigation System Efficiency Improvement - The Pathfinder Irrigation District funded three water saving projects in the CREP delivery area in 2021.
 They have a long-term project to convert open ditch irrigation laterals to buried pipe to reduce the amount of water it takes to deliver an equivalent number of acre-inches to patron's irrigated fields.
-Similarly, they conducted a water saving project to seal the main canal with clay and silt to reduce loss on route to irrigated parcels. - \$143,560
+Similarly, they conducted a water saving project to seal the main canal with clay and silt to reduce loss on route to irrigated parcels.
+They also increased their network of sensors and automated gates to further improve delivery efficiency. - \$222,407

-Other Non-Federal Commitments or Support:

-There are 4 additional types of Non-Federal In-Kind support to report in this section as the software only allowed for the entry of 5 types of Non-Federal In-Kind support in the previous section.
+Other Non-Federal Commitments or Support: There are 4 additional types of Non-Federal In-Kind support to report in this section as the software only allowed for the entry of 5 types of Non-Federal In-Kind support in the previous section.

-- 1) Nebraska Buffer Strip Program This program is administered from fees assessed on registered pesticides.
+Nebraska Buffer Strip Program - This program is administered from fees assessed on registered pesticides.
 Cropland adjacent to perennial and seasonal streams, ponds, and wetlands can be enrolled in buffer strips, which are designed to filter agrichemicals such as fertilizers and pesticides.
-Two kinds of buffer strips are eligible filter strips, which are narrow strips of grass; and riparian forest buffer strips containing trees and grass.
-The minimum widths are 20 and 55 feet, respectively; the maximum widths are 120 and 180 feet, respectively.
+Two kinds of buffer strips are eligible - filter strips, which are narrow strips of grass; and riparian forest buffer strips containing trees and grass.
 The program is designed to be used in conjunction with the USDA Conservation Reserve Program (CRP), Conservation Reserve Enhancement Program (CREP), or other programs, however it can be used by itself, as well.
 These strips are placed next to seasonal or permanent streams, wetlands and ponds.
 These practices provide protection between cropland and waterbodies by helping to stabilize the environment and filter agrichemicals such as fertilizers and pesticides.
+The amount spend on this activity in 2021 was \$19,462.13.

-Contracts run from 5 to 10 years.
-This program contributed \$30,588 toward In-Kind support. - 2) State Recreation Area (SRA) Management in CREP Area These SRAs provide critical infrastructure related to water quantity and quality issues and provide outdoor recreation opportunities within the CREP area.
+State Recreation Area (SRA) Management in CREP Area - These SRAs provide critical infrastructure related to water quantity and quality issues and provide outdoor recreation opportunities within the CREP area.
 The in-kind contributions consist of maintenance and upkeep of facilities for outdoor recreation including hunting and fishing which are enhanced by the water quality and quantity improvements and wildlife enhancements from the CREP program.
+The amount spend on this activity in 2021 was \$713,137.00.

-This program contributed \$589,613.31 toward In-Kind support. - 3) CREP Partner Water Quality and Quantity Program Administration This type of contribution includes staff time and expenses for reviews of pending water use contracts, compliance checks, meetings related to CREP and administration of water quantity, quality and habitat improvement programs within the CREP area.
+CREP Partner Water Quality and Quantity Program Administration - This type of contribution includes staff time and expenses for reviews of pending water use contracts, compliance checks, meetings related to CREP and administration of water quantity, quality and habitat improvement programs within the CREP area.
 These programs are administered by the Natural Resources Districts (NRD) and surface water Irrigation Districts.
 Some of these NRDs have active programs to read, record and report water meter data in support of water allocation programs and to inform producers who are actively engaged in efficient irrigation management.
 NRD staff also make seasonal groundwater level measurements which are used in the management of allocation programs designed to maximize groundwater aquifer life.
 Groundwater aquifers are directly tied to Nebraska streams, providing a significant amount of the base flow in streams.
 Conservation of groundwater results in reductions to stream depletion by groundwater pumping.
 The NRDs provide staff to work directly with agricultural producers to assist them in developing and implementing best management practices.
 They take advantage of numerous federal, state and local conservation programs and cooperate with program administrators in the other branches of government.
 The personnel and equipment are funded by the districts.
-This program contributed \$948,681.37 toward In-Kind support.
+The amount spend on this activity in 2021 was \$851,376.56.